-Airlines hit with class-action lawsuit under biometric privacy law
+Airlines hit with class-action lawsuits under biometric privacy law

-United Airlines has become the latest Illinois employer to be sued for allegedly violating Illinois’ biometric privacy law through the use of fingerprint-operated time clocks.
+American Airlines and United Airlines have become the latest Illinois employers to be sued for allegedly violating Illinois’ biometric privacy law through the use of fingerprint-operated time clocks.

 UPDATE: A baggage handler filed suit against American Airlines Inc. in Cook County Circuit Court on Nov.
 17 for allegedly violating Illinois’ Biometric Information Privacy Act.
 This is the latest of dozens of class-action lawsuits filed against Illinois employers since July over the use of time clocks that scan employees’ fingers.